Tfindelkind/DCI/README.md

 Prebuild recipes:

 1. NTNX-AVM - The Nutanix Automation VM is a cloud image based on Ubuntu with a fixed IP and ready to use for scripting

+Future:
+In the future this bash script should deploy the cloud images to a cloud platform like Nutanix, AWS, Azure, VMware, and so on.
+This may be difficult because bash may be not the best scripting language for this task.